neillturner/puppet_roles_hiera_parameters/README.md

 Module Calling
 ==============

 Settingthe roles to base and webserver will result in calls to the modules called base and webserver and running the init.pp manifest.
-It is possible to specify a class to called different to the init.pp by setting the role to
+It is possible to specify a class to called different to the init.pp by setting the role_manifestX to the manifest name.

-    module::manifest

 for example

     export FACTER_role_name1=base
+    export FACTER_role_name2=webserver
-    export FACTER_role_name2=webserver::test
+    export FACTOR=role_manifest2=test

 This will case the webserver::test to be called

-NOTE: To resolve parameter values from hiera the yaml files needs to be called webserver::test.yaml which is not supported on windows. (a workaround could be to store the parameters for webserver::test in the base.yaml).
+NOTE: The parameter values from hiera the yaml files still uses the webserver.yaml file however class parameters need to be
+    webserver::test::parm.

 Role Ordering
 =============